The Starry Night, The Starry Sea

 The Starry Night, The Starry Sea (那片星空那片海 (Nà piàn xīngkōng nà piàn Hǎi)) is a 2017 Chinese television series starring Feng Shaofeng and Bea Hayden.
 It is adapted from the novel of the same name by Tong Hua.
 The series aired on Hunan TV from 6 February to 8 March 2017.

-A second season set in Tang Dynasty, titled The Starry Night, The Starry Sea 2 (那片星空那片海2), aired on Hunan TV from 2 October to 31 October 2017.
+A second season set in the Tang dynasty, titled The Starry Night, The Starry Sea 2 (那片星空那片海2), aired on Hunan TV from 2 October to 31 October 2017.

 Synopsis

 Season one

 Shen Luo is an ordinary girl who moves from the busy city life to a small cottage in the island.
 She meets Wu Julan, a man with a mysterious background.
 Julan is actually a merman, a mystical creature only spoke of in legends.
 Using his special powers and astute intelligence, he helps Shen Luo overcome many obstacles and they eventually fall in love; however, trouble arises when the spiritual pearl which Wu Julan had lost a hundred over years ago is found to be inside Shen Luo's body, and removing it would cause her death.